Ten years on, Japan mourns victims of earthquake and Fukushima disaster

 Japan is again debating the role of nuclear power in its energy mix as the resource-poor country aims to achieve net carbon neutrality by 2050 to fight global warming.
 But an NHK public TV survey showed 85% of the public worries about nuclear accidents.

+About 5,000 workers pass through gates into the crippled plant each day to pull apart the plant, which still has about 880 tonnes of melted fuel debris in its reactors.

+The operator of the plant, Tokyo Electric Power (TEPCO), has estimated the project would take decades, while critics say it could take up to a century to return the plant to a usable state.

 The mass demonstrations against nuclear power seen in the wake of 3/11 have faded, but distrust lingers.
-Some antinuclear activists are planning demonstrations in front of the operator of the plant, Tokyo Electric Power, for Thursday night.
+Some antinuclear activists are planning demonstrations in front of TEPCO for Thursday night.

 Only nine of Japan’s 33 remaining commercial reactors have been approved for restarts under post-Fukushima safety standards and only four are operating, compared with 54 before the disaster.